Top 10 Competitive Original Yu-Gi-Oh Monsters

 2. Morphing Jar

 Yu-Gi-Oh had an odd habit of creating deadly pots and jars (we miss you, Pot of Greed).
-Morphing Jar's low stats made it unsuitable for battle, but its awesome effect discarded all cards in each player's hand, then had them draw five more.
-Players could simply set all the Spells and Traps they held, then reset their hand — but now, they had several facedown tricks ready, providing a huge advantage.
+Morphing Jar's low stats made it unsuitable for battle, but its awesome flip effect discarded all cards in each player's hand, then had them draw five more.
+Players could simply set all the Spells and Traps they held, then reset their hand—except they now had several hidden tricks ready, providing a huge advantage.

-Like other flip monsters, if Morphing was still alive after activating, it could further aid players by serving as great fodder for a Tribute Summon.
+Like other flip monsters, if Morphing Jar was still alive after activating, it could further aid players by serving as fodder for a Tribute Summon.

 1. Black Luster Soldier - Envoy of the Beginning